Recommended children's booklists sorted by age or topic

 Please login to bookmark Close

-With his first load of laundry soaking wet and the rest still filthy, Eddie sets out to explore the seemingly empty neighborhood in just his swim trunks and flip-flops.
+On the day of the highly anticipated Beach Bash, Eddie ends up grounded until he can get his clothes clean.
+While left home alone to do his laundry, the power goes out mid-cycle.
+With his first load of laundry soaking wet and the rest still filthy, Eddie sets out to explore the seemingly empty neighbourhood in just his swim trunks and flip-flops.

-And as night falls, the crew realizes they aren’t just the only people left in the neighborhood – they might be the only people left…anywhere.
+As he meets up with other neighbourhood kids to find out what happened, they realise that their families aren’t coming back anytime soon.
+And as night falls, the crew realizes they aren’t just the only people left in the neighbourhood – they might be the only people left…anywhere.

 It’s The End of the World and I’m in My Bathing Suit